hamdiz0/first-repo/README.md

                                         [`USING GIT REMOTLY`]

 # `local/remote communication` :
-        * its better to initialize the repo on the remote web service first
+        * it's better to initialize the repo on the remote web service first
         * clone clones a remote web repo on a local machine

 # `set up|remove remote repo` :